lapinek/platform-scripting/README.md

                 The value received from the `getAttribute` method is a Java `HashSet`; we convert it to a String and try to find the current client's zip code in the string.

-                In this example, finding the current zip code in the user's address means success, but it could also be determined by checking the client's IP against a white list.
+                In this example, finding the current zip code in the user's address means success, but it could also be determined by checking the client's IP against a white list, for example.

             5. Depending on results that the script produces, the authentication state is set to define outcome of the module.